AWS Load Balancer

 • Offload TLS

-Create an HTTPS listener for encrypted connections (also known as SSL offload).
-This functionality encrypts traffic between your load balancer and clients using SSL or TLS.
-Client TLS session termination is supported by ALB.
-This lets you use the load balancer to terminate TLS while keeping the source IP address for your back-end apps.
-To satisfy compliance and security standards, TLS listeners can use predefined security policies.
-Your server certificates can be managed by AWS Certificate Manager or AWS Identity and Access Management.
-With SNI, a single TLS listener can serve many secure websites.
-If the client’s hostname matches numerous certificates, the load balancer uses a clever selection process to choose the best one.
+A HTTPS listener can be used to monitor for encrypted connections (also known as SSL offload).
+Securing communication between your load balancer and clients requires the use of SSL or TLS.
+ALB can be used to end a client’s TLS session.
+Use the load balancer to terminate TLS, but keep the source IP address of your back-end applications intact.
+TLS listeners can employ predefined security policies to ensure compliance and security.
+In order to maintain track of your server certificates, you can use either AWS Certificate Manager or AWS Identity and Access Management.
+It is possible to serve many secure websites from a single TLS listener using SNI.
+If the client’s hostname matches numerous certificates, the load balancer applies a clever selection technique.

 • Sticky Events